 You’re ready to tackle all of the native-level audio at this point!
 In addition to listening to longer Chinese podcasts and watching full TV shows and movies in Chinese, you should also consider listening to audiobooks in Chinese.
 The first couple of audiobooks you listen to should be books that you’re already familiar with, either because it’s a book you’ve read in Chinese or because you’ve read it in your native language.

 Learning with audio is possible at every level and is a lot more fun than spending all day looking at books.

 Most audio resources give you a window into Chinese culture, too.

-You’ve got more than enough reasons to get started with audio learning now, even if you’re still a Chinese newbie.
+You’ve got more than enough reasons to learn Chinese with audio, even if you’re still a Chinese newbie.
 So, listen up!